kkvlk/envred/README.md

 ## Usage

+Set some variables first:

+    $ envred localhost:6379/0/~myapp --set FOO=1 BAR=2 BAZ=3

+The `localhost:6379` is host anf port of Redis server, `0` is the number of the database to load stuff from, finally, `myapp` is the key which keeps the data as hash.

-Run application with environment loaded from Redis server:
+Now you can run any application with environment loaded from Redis server:

     $ envred localhost:6379/0/~myapp myapp --do something

-The `localhost:6379` is host anf port of Redis server, `0` is the number of the database to load stuff from, finally, `myapp` is the key which keeps the data as hash.
+To list all your variables use:

+    $ envred localhost:6379/0/~myapp --list

+You can remove specific keys or purge all config:

+    $ envred localhost:6379/0/~myapp --unset FOO BAR
+    $ envred localhost:6379/0/~myapp --purge

 ## Hacking